Transfer Credit Frequently Asked Questions

 Why is my credit not showing?

 If you are a new student to University of North Carolina Wilmington, your transfer credit is articulated after you have been accepted to the university.
-Once your intent to enroll is received by the Admissions Office, you will have access to view your transfer credits on your academic transcript via SeaNet.
+Once an Orientation session is signed up for, you will have access to view your transfer credits on your academic transcript via SeaNet.

 If you are a current student doing transient study at another institution, you are required to complete a Transient Study form (available from the department of your major) prior to enrolling at another institution.
 Upon receipt of an official transcript of the graded course(s) from the other institution, credit will be awarded and posted to the system according to the course approvals on your transient study form.